orhnk/system-clipboard.yazi/README.md

 like some apps may not understand what you are trying to paste.

-Check out my repo `system-clipboard-enhanced`.
+Check out my repo `system-clipboard`.